microsoft/vscode-remote-try-sqlserver/README.md

         - Choose a connection profile from the list below -> mssql-container
         - Select database -> TryDbProject
         - Choose action -> Publish
-    - After a minute or so, the database schema will be deployed.
+    - After a minute or so, the database schema should be deployed.
 You can follow the deployment via the notification or through _Database Projects_ output.

-> Note: you might have to update _dotnet SDK location_ to `/usr/bin/` in the settings to execute the publish step.
+> Note: you might have to update the extension setting _dotnet SDK location_ to `/usr/bin/` to execute the publish step.
 This setting is called _Dotnet SQL Location_ under _Extensions_ > _Database Projects_.

 3. **Explore your database with SQL Server extension**